Ty France Player Props: Mariners vs. Twins

 Ty France At The Plate

-- In 30.2% of his games this season, France has driven in at least one run.
-In seven of those games (7.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- France has had an RBI in 29 games this year (29.9%), including seven multi-RBI outings (7.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.